About the program

 Did you know that part of your company’s payroll tax is earmarked for training?
 You can take advantage of it and get smarter, too!

-BAVC has been providing industry-authorized training to employees at qualifying companies at no cost for the last seventeen years.
-We've trained employees from a range of companies including: numerous television broadcast stations, SF Chronicle, AKQA, Intel, Adobe, Safeway, Goodby, Silverstein & Partners, HEAT, Couchsurfing, Pandora, Mother Jones, VIZ, Zendesk, Jamba Juice, Williams-Sonoma, Wells Fargo, Pixar, Ubisoft and LucasFilm, and hundreds of small boutique companies, among many others.
+BAVC Media has been providing industry-authorized training to employees at qualifying companies at no cost for the last twenty years.
+We’ve trained employees from a range of companies including: numerous television broadcast stations, SF Chronicle, AKQA, Intel, Adobe, Safeway, Goodby, Silverstein & Partners, HEAT, Couchsurfing, Pandora, Mother Jones, VIZ, Zendesk, Jamba Juice, Williams-Sonoma, Wells Fargo, Pixar, Ubisoft and LucasFilm, and hundreds of small boutique companies, among many others.

 The Employment Training Panel (ETP) is a business- and labor-supported state agency that assists employers in strengthening their competitive edge by providing funds to offset the costs of job skills training necessary to maintain high-performance workplaces.

 What does that mean?
-It means that, right now, employees at qualifying companies train at BAVC at no cost.
+It means that, right now, employees at qualifying companies train at BAVC Media at no cost.
 Companies are building a skilled workforce and increasing their competitive edge in our classrooms.

 Current areas of training include:

-Why train at BAVC?
+Why train at BAVC Media?

-BAVC has provided high-quality training to creative, media and high-tech professionals for more than 30 years.
+BAVC Media has provided high-quality training to creative, media and high-tech professionals for more than 30 years.
 We offer training in technologies ranging from video broadcast and editing to web design, animation and production using the latest software.
-Additionally, in our state-of-the-art facility, BAVC provides industry-certified training from expert instructors on leading editing and design systems from Apple and Adobe.
+Additionally, in our state-of-the-art facility, BAVC Media provides industry-certified training from expert instructors on leading editing and design systems from Apple and Adobe.

 An Overview of the Rules

 Ready to see if your company qualifies?
+Have Additional Questions?